vvvv/visualprogramming.net/content/blog/2023/Development News/Introducing VL.StandardLib/index.md

 - You can preview work-in-progress branches
 - You can fix issues and propose changes or additions

 So the main advantage with this is really that it facilitates much closer collaboration between us core developers and external open-source contributors.
-How important this is became apparent in projects like VL.Kairos and VL.FUSE that are lead by community members but still happen in close interaction with the core team and also have implications on core libraries.
+How important this is, became apparent in projects like [VL.Kairos](https://github.com/KairosResearchLab/Kairos) and [VL.FUSE](https://github.com/TheFuseLab/VL.Fuse/) that are lead by community members but still happen in close interaction with the core team and also have implications on core libraries.
 So with providing VL.StandardLibs as a public repository, we're hoping to make collaboration with open-source contributors much more frictionless.

 In order to be able to realease VL.StandardLibs, we finally did the long-needed detanglement of some core libraries, which has some more benefits:
 - Exports are now typically smaller, because the dependency graph of actually needed libraries is smaller